zrolfs/MetaMorpheus/README.md

 Download the current version at [https://github.com/zrolfs/MetaMorpheus/releases](https://github.com/zrolfs/MetaMorpheus/releases).

 Neo-Fusion is a proteomics database search software designed to identify proteasome-spliced peptides with integrated calibration and post-translational modification (PTM) discovery capability.
 This program is built on a branch of [MetaMorpheus](https://github.com/smith-chem-wisc/MetaMorpheus).
-If there is substantial interest in further developement, Neo-Fusion will be merged into MetaMorpheus for better support.
+If there is substantial interest in further developement, Neo-Fusion will be merged into MetaMorpheus for additional support.

 Check out the [wiki page](https://github.com/zrolfs/MetaMorpheus/wiki) for software details and a tutorial video!